Mobeen0119/Blog_So/README.md

 ---

 ## ⚡ Overview
-**BLOG_SO** is a modern content management platform designed with a focus on **Brutalist UI** principles.
-It moves away from the "soft" web, embracing sharp edges, massive typography, and high-contrast layouts.
+**BLOG_SO** is a modern content management platform designed".
 It provides a seamless pipeline for creators to publish, manage, and share artifacts.